HathorNetwork/hathor-explorer/hathor_explorer_v1.md

 ### Network handler
 [guide-level-explanation/hathor-explorer-service/network-handler]: #guide-level-explanation/hathor-explorer-service/network-handler

-Every new update on network data will be pushed to a SNS.
+[`data-collector`](#guide-level-explanation/hathor-explorer-service/data-collector) will listen to network updates and send to a SNS.
 A SQS will be fed from this SNS notifications.
 Network handler will consume this SQS and send a message for every connection stored in the database subscribed to network topic.
 Network data will also be improved, showing the overall network instead of a single node point of view.